xinyi3/301-assignment1/README.md

     */

 Android TODO list application.
-It is able to record TODO items, check items are done, archive items, browse visible and archived TODO options.and Email TODO items and Archived Items.
+It is able to record TODO items, check items are done, archive items, browse visible and archived TODO options, Email TODO items and Archived Items and get a summary.

 Most of the project is made using the Student-Picker video series as a reference guide. https://www.youtube.com/watch?v=5PPD0ncJU1g  26/09/2014